timurtripp/tabletop-game/README.md

 ## Development
 The project builds using [Webpack](https://webpack.js.org).
 Install all required dependencies with `npm i` and watch using `npm run watch` or build using `npm run build`.
 The built script is created as `dist/main.js`.
 These steps are **not** required if simply wanting to run the project and `dist/main.js` already exists – ignore this section and refer to the one above.

+## Deployment
+The recommended method of deployment is Docker.
+Use `docker build .` to build a Docker image.

 ## Known issues
 - All the dice are showing the same number, they should be random.
 Estimated fix difficulty: hard (rotation is difficult to get right for a face, and with the d20 there are 20 such face rotations, 12 with the d12, and so on).